jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

           get dev_name param [param...] - get current device parameter(s) value by name getdefault dev_name param [param...] - get device parameter(s) default value by name

-xsetwacom supports 3 forms of get/getdefault commands: xsetwacom get returns the parameter's raw value; xsetwacom -x get returns the value in Xorg.conf form; and xsetwacom -s get returns the value in shell command form.
+xsetwacom supports 3 forms of get/getdefault commands: *xsetwacom get* returns the parameter's raw value; *xsetwacom -x get* returns the value in Xorg.conf form; and *xsetwacom -s* get returns the value in shell command form.

-The most used xsetwacom command is xsetwacom set dev\_name param
+The most used xsetwacom command is *xsetwacom set dev\_name param
-\[values...\], where param is an option which will be set to values in wacom\_drv.o after excuting xsetwacom.
+\[values...\]*, where param is an option which will be set to values in wacom\_drv.o after executing xsetwacom.
 To better understand the use of this command, let's see some examples.
-Assume that you use Stylus as your Wacom tool's Identifier, which is considered as dev\_name in xsetwacom command.
+Assume that you use *Stylus* as your Wacom tool's Identifier, which is considered as dev\_name in xsetwacom command.

-If you want to change Stylus's mode from absolute (default) to relative,
+If you want to change *Stylus's* mode from absolute (default) to relative, then:
-then:

         [jej@ayukawa linuxwacom]$xsetwacom set Stylus mode relative